klukaszek/C-Parallel-Ray-Tracer-3090/readme.txt

 - The results above show that the program runs faster as the number of threads increases but it seems that the speedup is most obvious when going from 1 to 2 threads.
 After that, the speedup is not as significant going from 2-6 threads.
 - Interestingly, as the scale increases using 7-8 threads is faster than using 6 threads even though my CPU is bound to 6 at a time.
 The difference between 7-8 is negligible though and can be attributed to variance at lower scales.
 - However, at higher scales, it seems as though using 7 threads can result in faster times at points but there is more variance.
 Using 8 threads never seems to peak as fast as 7 threads but is more consistent over multiple tests and the difference is negligible.
 - Data parallelism is beneficial for ray tracing and is practical at all scales and thread counts.
-There is a obvious difference in performance between the original code and the data parallelized code at all scales.
+There is a obvious difference in performance between the original code and the data parallelized code at all scales and thread counts.

 ------------------------------------------------------------